 Dr. Jules Noland is available to students and parents of all grades, and conducts student assessments as the need arises.
 Parents may contact her directly at drjulesnolan@gmail.com or 651-426-4297.
 She is a licensed psychologist, nationally certified school psychologist, and president-elect for the Minnesota School Psychologists Association.
 Dr. Noland brings expertise in child and adolescent mental health, behavioral issues, school performance, learning issues, and effective teaching and parenting strategies.

-Liz Schwalen serves as our Upper School Learning Specialist, a resource to students, families and teachers.
-She provides a variety of support in the Upper School including individual check-ins with students with support plans, guidance on the assessment process, consultation and support of classroom accommodations, testing accommodations, and more.
+Liz Schwalen serves as our grades 9-12 Upper School Learning Specialist, a resource to students, families and teachers.
+She holds a B.S. from Northern Arizona University and a M.A. in Special Education with a license in learning disabilities from Bethel University.
+She provides a variety of support in the Upper School including individual check-ins as needed with students on support plans, guidance on the assessment process, consultation and support of classroom recommendations, assessment accommodations, and more.

 Family Resource Links